-Due to dry conditions, poor soil quality, extremely cold temperatures, and frozen ground, vegetation in arctic tundra regions is limited.
+Due to dry conditions, poor soil quality, extremely cold temperatures, and permafrost, vegetation in arctic tundra regions is limited.
 Arctic tundra plants must adapt to the cold, dark conditions of the tundra as the sun does not rise during the winter months.
 These plants experience brief periods of growth in the summer when temperatures are warm enough for vegetation to grow.
 The vegetation consists of short shrubs and grasses.
 The frozen ground prevents plants with deep roots, like trees, from growing.

 Tropical alpine tundra areas are treeless plains located on mountains at extremely high altitudes.
 Unlike in the arctic tundra, the sun remains in the sky for about the same amount of time throughout the year.
 This enables the vegetation to grow at an almost constant rate.
 The vegetation consists of short shrubs, grasses and rosette perennials.